roberd13/Kubernetes-Quick-Install/README.md

 There are many different pod networks to choose from.
 See https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/#pod-network

-I used Flannel
+I choose Flannel arbitrarily (well because I like Flannel shirts)

 For flannel to work correctly, you must pass --pod-network-cidr=10.244.0.0/16 to kubeadm init.

 and

 Set /proc/sys/net/bridge/bridge-nf-call-iptables to 1 by running `sysctl net.bridge.bridge-nf-call-iptables=1` to pass bridged IPv4 traffic to iptables’ chains.
-This is a requirement for some CNI plugins to work, for more information please see here.

 # Initialize your Master (only on the node you designate as master)